 There is something so alluring about finding a beautiful shell on the beach.
 It is an indescribable feeling when you find the perfect one — no nicks or blemishes, no barnacles attached — a faultless specimen with just the right color and shape.
-Florida's beaches, specifically those on the Gulf coast, are known for their unique shelling experience.
+Florida's beaches, specifically those on the Gulf Coast, are known for their unique shelling experience.
 The beaches from Marco Island all the way up to Sanibel are especially great for finding these exotic ocean treasures.
-However, finding the perfect specimen can still be challenging, but luckily there are other places to look besides the beach.
+However, finding the perfect specimen can still be challenging, but luckily there are other places to look beside the beach.

-From shelling tours to shell museums and shell shops, Florida is teaming with ways to add the perfect conch to your collection.
+From shelling tours to shell museums and shell shops, Florida is teeming with ways to add the perfect conch to your collection.
 So, make shelling part of your next Florida adventure, you won't be disappointed.
 Here are the top four ways to find the perfect shell.

 Head to the Beach

 Shells can be found on just about any beach in Florida, but there are few that are more well known than others for their abundance of nautical sea finds.
 It's important to remember though that the state of Florida takes their oceans seriously.
 Shelling is generally allowed on all public beaches in the state as long as the shells have no living creatures in them.
 Many counties have strict regulations when it comes to collecting shells with live creatures so be sure to check the local regulations of whatever county you are in.